A. Reporting an Incident

 A person who has experienced an incident of conduct prohibited by this policy may file a report against the participant responsible for that conduct.

-Reports should be filed with the Title IX Coordinator:
+Reports should be filed with the Title IX Coordinator or Deputy Coordinator:

 Sherman, TX 75090